Profile Image

 Widegroup Logo

-AI & Data Scientist
+AI Engineer & Data Scientist

 Widegroup | April 2025 - Current

-• Develop end-to-end AI-based solutions
+• Develop end-to-end AI solutions for insurance document processing

 BG Logo